ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/05_multiple_linear_regression.md

     * With two features, it finds the best-fit *plane* in three dimensions.
     * With more than two features, it finds the best-fit *hyperplane* in higher-dimensional space.

-The goal is the same: to model the linear relationship between our features and the target, but now we can leverage more information to make a better decision.
+**The goal** is the same: To model the linear relationship between our features and the target, but now we can leverage more information to make a better decision.

 ## 2. The Mathematics: A Linear Combination